jsrozner/fix_google_contact_bdays/README.md

 # Background
-Sometime recently, mac OS and iOS contacts stopped synchronizing with google contacts under various circumstances.
+Sometime recently, mac OS and iOS contact birthdays stopped synchronizing with google contacts under various circumstances.
 It appears those circumstances are when a year is missing from the bday or when Google has not been able to parse a date object